Jens-Braun/FeynGraph/docs/index.md

     pip install feyngraph[cli]
     ```
     ### Building From Source
-    The FeynGraph Python libaray can also easily be built from source, which requires a [Rust toolchain](https://www.rust-lang.org/tools/install) and [`maturin`](https://www.maturin.rs/).
+    The FeynGraph Python library can also easily be built from source, which requires a [Rust toolchain](https://www.rust-lang.org/tools/install) and [`maturin`](https://www.maturin.rs/).
 Then, in the cloned repository, a Python wheel can be compiled by running
     ```
     maturin build -r
     ```
-    The library can also immediatly be installed by running
+    The library can also immediately be installed by running
     ```
     pip install .
     ```